 Civil War Resources

-New Bern mentioned in Civil War Era Poems (American Memory Project of the Library of Congress)
+New Bern mentioned in Civil War Era Poems and Songs from the Library of Congress:

 Adjutant Stearns by William A. Stearns (book about a Massachusetts soldier killed at the Battle of New Bern, published 1862)